lilrom13/static-queue/README.md

 - ✅ have a coffee
 - ✅ enjoy life
-- 🔥 setup the project
+- ✅  setup the project
+- 🔥 write the tests
+- ❌ CI\CD
 - ❌ write the CMake files for the queue and the tests
-- ❌ write the tests
 - ❌ implement the queue
-- ❌ CI\CD support
 - ❌ performance tests
 - ❌ platform tests